LeBron James Hates Steph Curry, Thinks Hype About Him Overblown?

-The rivalry between the Cleveland Cavaliers and the Golden State Warriors seems no comparison for the level of disdain LeBron James reportedly feels for Steph Curry.
+The rivalry between the Cleveland Cavaliers and the Golden State Warriors doesn’t compare to the level of disdain LeBron James reportedly feels for Steph Curry.

 Several media outlets are reporting James is convinced Curry’s meteoric rise to the land of being considered among the league’s best, with two league MVP trophies to prove it, has come about too quickly and that the hype about him might be just a bit overblown.